rust-lang/rust/active/0000-module-system-cleanup.md

 # Summary

 - Lift the hard ordering restriction between `extern crate`, `use` and other items.
-- Optionally keep the order restriction as convention with a warn-per-default lint
 - Allow `pub extern crate` as opposed to only private ones.
 - Allow `extern crate` in blocks/functions, and not just in modules.